-The Group has established risk management policies and limits within which exposure to market risk is monitored, measured and controlled by the Risk Management Department (RMD) with strategic oversight exercised by GALCO.
-The RMD's Market Risk (MR) unit is responsible for developing and implementing market risk policy and risk measuring/monitoring methodology and for reviewing all new trading products and product limits prior to GALCO approval.
+The Group has established risk management policies and limits within which exposure to market risk is monitored and measured by the Risk Management Department (RMD) with strategic oversight exercised by GALCO.
+The RMD's Market Risk (MR) unit is responsible for developing and implementing market risk policy, risk measuring/monitoring methodology and product limits prior to GALCO approval.
 The unit also has the responsibility to measure and report market risk against limits throughout the Group.